RuiqiLiu2014/BSE_Portfolio/index.md

 ![coming soon](https://www.comingsoon.net/wp-content/themes/comingsoon/images/cs_default_image.jpg){:target="_blank" rel="noopener"}

 # Second Milestone
-my second milestone is to get the app to control the arm
+My second milestone is to get the app to control the arm via bluetooth.
+This was done using an ESP-32 chip, which is like an Arduino with bluetooth capabilities.
+Using MIT App Inventor, I finished
 ![coming soon](https://www.comingsoon.net/wp-content/themes/comingsoon/images/cs_default_image.jpg){:target="_blank" rel="noopener"}

 # First Milestone